 Helen Moss goes from strength to strength and for the first time in the week finishes first female, just ahead of Sloane – an epic achievement.
 Alise Miksta rounds off the women’s podium pushing Watson off the top three for the first time in the week.

 These events are all about the connections formed between competitors and seeing Edson and Salameh running the whole stage together, crossing the finish line arm in arm and chatting like old friends at campsite was brilliant to see.

 Several competitors who were feeling the heat from the strains of the last couple of days made the decision not to start the stage.
-One, Alan Wilson, former Ultra X Jordan finisher, had to drop out, a wise decision considering the circumstances.
+One, Alan Wilson, a former Ultra X Jordan finisher, had to drop out – a wise decision considering the circumstances.
 He is a much loved character in camp.

 For those crossing the finish line on Thursday, the end was almost in sight.
 The final night of the race was spent at the edge of the rainforest, camping underneath Horton Plains National Park.

 Day 4 Results:

 2. Salameh al Aqra 5:34